 recipe instructions

 Here is how to make these olive oil cookies!
 You will need one large mixing bowl, a whisk, and a rubber spatula.
-Before you start, line two large baking sheets with parchment paper and grab a large (roughly 3 tablespoons) cookie scoop!
+Before you start, line two large baking sheets with parchment paper and grab a large cookie scoop.

-STEP ONE: Cream the oil and sugars.
+STEP ONE: Cream the olive oil and sugar.
 In a large bowl, whisk together the extra virgin olive oil, granulated sugar, and light brown sugar until combined.

 expert baking tips